|Topics||Key performance indicator||Target||Outcome 2019||Outcome 2018||Outcome 2017||Outcome 2016||Status1|

-ISO Management Standard 9001 has been implemented for Equipment Rental in Finland, Sweden and Norway and for Modular Space in Finland, Sweden, Norway and Germany.
+ISO Management Standard 9001 has been implemented in Finland, Sweden, Norway, Estonia and Poland.
 Certification is ongoing, with all Cramo markets targeted.

 Monitoring customer satisfaction